 - Reading expands your world view, improves concentration, and aids in relaxation.

-- Working out can improve your muscle strength and boost your endurance and ability to persevere.
+- Exercise can improve conditioning and confidence.
+You increase muscle strength, boost your endurance and ability to persevere.

 It’s unrealistic to wish problems would go away.
 Don’t hope that challenges will disappear.
-Use each day to make yourself stronger in every aspect of life.
+Use each day to improve and make yourself stronger in every aspect of life.

 You don’t have to break any records.
 Start small and build from the ground up.